PaloAltoNetworks/prisma-cloud-docs/api/descriptions/hosts/scan_post.md

 Re-scan all hosts immediately.

-The following example command uses curl and basic auth to force Twistlock to re-scan all hosts
+The following example command uses curl and basic auth to force Prisma Cloud Compute to re-scan all hosts

 ```bash
 $ curl -k \